 Procedure

-You can purchase or upload a server certificate in the Certificate Management Service console or purchase a server certificate from another service provider.
-A browser verifies the identity of a server by checking whether the certificate sent by the server is issued by a trusted CA.
+You can purchase or upload a server certificate in the Certificate Management Service console, or upload a third-party server certificate.
+A browser verifies the identity of a server by checking whether the certificate sent by the server is issued by a trusted certificate authority (CA).

-In this example, the server certificate is purchased from Alibaba Cloud Certificate Management Service console.
+In this example, a server certificate is purchased from the Certificate Management Service console.
 For more information about how to purchase a server certificate, see Purchase an SSL certificate and Upload an SSL certificate.

 1. Log on to the Certificate Management Service console.